rackerlabs/technical-blog/content/blog/2020/2020-10-22-tired-of-botched-crm-implementations/index.md

 ### Dynamics 365 Sales OnTrack Packages

-There are three packages to choose from: Premium, Preferred, and Basic.
-The Basic plan is for customers who are comfortable implementing and learning the solution on their own but want access to training material and self-directed support.
+There are three packages to choose from: Premium, Preferred, and Essentials.
+The Essentials plan is for customers who are comfortable implementing and learning the solution on their own but want access to training material and self-directed support.
 On the other hand, Premium and Preferred packages are for customers looking for more hands-on support as they implement and learn how to use Dynamics 365 Sales.

 We base the packages on fixed-fee pricing, consisting of a one-time initial configuration fee plus a monthly fee based on the number of users and package selected.
-The following overview shows everything included in Dynamics 365 Sales OnTrack:
+Dynamics 365 Sales OnTrack includes the following elements:

 -  Configuration of one Dynamics 365 Sales business unit
 -  Data-migration